-1. On the Service Manager page, select an existing Kafka service.
-The List of Policies page appears.
+- 1. On the Service Manager page, select an existing Kafka service.
+The List of Policies page appears. - 2.
+Click Add New Policy.
+The Create Policy page appears.

 Field Description Policy Name Enter an appropriate policy name.
 This name cannot be duplicated across the system.
 This field is mandatory. normal/override Enables you to specify an override policy.
 When override is selected, the access permissions in the policy override the access permissions in existing policies.
 This feature can be used with Add Validity Period to create temporary access policies that override existing policies.
 Policy Label Specify a label for this policy.
 You can search reports and filter policies based on these labels.
 Topic Kafka resource type.
 A topic is a category or feed name to which messages are published.
 Transactional ID Kafka resource type, uniquely identifies producers in a persistent way.
 Cluster Kafka resource type.
 Delegation Token Kafka resource type for authentication.
 Description (Optional) Describe the purpose of the policy.

-Audit Logging Specify whether this policy is audited.
+Field Description Audit Logging Specify whether this policy is audited.
 (De-select to disable auditing).
 Add Validity Period Specify a start and end time for the policy.

-Field Description Policy Conditions (applied at the policy level) Click the + icon, then specify an IP address range.
+Policy Conditions (applied at the policy level) Click the + icon, then specify an IP address range.